IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Add Basket Item Modeled](images/model-add-item-to-basket-command.png)

 > [!NOTE]
 > In the `Services` Designer we have used both `Map from Domain` and `Map to Domain Data`, both mechanisms create design time links between the Domain and Services allowing modules to be aware of these relationships.
 These mappings are visualized by left and right facing arrows respectively.
-Right facing arrows are typically used for inbound contracts like Command and Queries.
-Left facing arrows are typically used for outbound contracts, which DTO's typically are.
+Right facing arrows are typically used for inbound contracts like `Command`s and `Query`s.
+Left facing arrows are typically used for outbound contracts, which `DTO`s typically are.

 Again, let's look at the results of your modeling: